Digital Resources for Teaching English Language Arts with PBS LearningMedia | KQED Education

 We've listed all of the ELA collections in PBS LearningMedia for easy use.
 Find a featured collection and suggested learning activity to get you started.
 Note that all resources can be shared to Google Classroom, emailed, or posted to a website.

 Start by creating a FREE PBS LearningMedia account to access all the features.
+You can use the Lesson Builder Tool to add instruction or discussion questions to resources.
 For example, you can find a lesson about crafting an argument that guides you through the process of engaging students virtually.
-Teachers can learn how to use Lesson Builder to add instruction or discussion questions to resources.

 Live Support